 For more information on the Sentry privilege model for Cloudera Search, see Authorization Privilege Model for Solr.

 Copy Configuration Template Files

 Copy the configuration files as follows:

-• Cloudera Manager: For Cloudera Manager environments, the Flume agent is configured in a later section.
-Skip to Configuring the Flume Solr Sink on page 25.
+- Parcel-based Installation: For Cloudera Manager environments, the Flume agent is configured in a later section.
+Skip to Configuring the Flume Solr Sink on page 84. - Package-based Installation: